Considering the huge number of heroes and towers in the series, there are bound to be a few that break the game.

 - Beresad in Vengeance is sort of like Ashbite, having similar abilities to him.
 What makes him different from and more useful than Ashbite is his Hero Spell "Hellfire Shockwave".
 When activated, it'll cause a rain of fire for a short moment, and every enemy on the screen will take a great bit of burning damage that bypasses armor and magic resistance.
 Oftentimes, this will heavily soften up or outright kill the weaker mooks, allowing your towers and yourself more breathing room to focus on the Giant Mooks.

-- Eiskalt in Vengeance.
+- Eiskalt in Vengeance is generally considered to be the most overpowered hero in the game.
 Like Beresad, he can fly, but what makes him tremendously useful is his abilities.
 His Fierce Breath passive ability gives his basic attacks a huge AoE splash and said attacks are very powerful for a basic attack.
 Cold Fury helps to crowd control enemies by slowing them, Ice Peaks deals 30% of an enemy's maximum HP as armor-piercing damage which makes it handy against Giant Mooks (and if you're lucky it can hit twice), and his Hero Spell Glacial Storm freezes all enemies on the screen for 12 seconds at maximum, and it has a fast recharge.
 Finally, all his attacks and damaging skills will slow down enemies by 30% for a short while thanks to his passive, that includes the splash from his basic attacks.

 - The original game has the Tesla towers where they fire Chain Lightning towards enemies.
 However what makes them far better than all other towers especially artilleries is that their splash damage is reliable and completely accurate due to their nature and their damage output is particularly excellent especially when you add the Overcharge ability to the mix.
 Heck just placing multitudes of the will easily wipe out entire squads of enemies, even those that have high physical armor such as Demon Legions.